Fibrocalculous Pancreatic Diabetes

 Q. Is the BMI in these patients showing something else?

-- Singla et al. showed that these patients have higher body fat percentage despite low BMI
+- Singla et al. showed that these patients have a higher body fat percentage despite low BMI

 - This could contribute to the insulin resistance